Please note we have moved our information updates to the news page. For the latest daily update on all things related to COVID-19 please click here

 8. Should I cancel an existing appointment I have at the Practice, A Hospital or with a specialist

-If you are not self isolating then there is no restriction on you attending the Practice, please continue with your appointments as you would normally.
+If you are not self isolating then there is no restriction on you attending the Practice for medical reasons, please continue with your appointments as you would normally.

 If you are self isolating then we can change your appointment to a video consultation for you.
 Please speak to a member of our booking team who can help with this.

 The Practice has taken steps to ensure to ensure the safety of both patients and staff, and has the highest levels of infection control in place.
-The Practice has not treated any individuals who have been confirmed with Coronavirus.
+This includes all staff wearing protective equipment and temperature screening for all patients who do come into the Practice.

 If you have any concerns about a forthcoming appointment in a Hospital or with a Consultant outside of the Practice then if you are concerned it is best to discuss this directly with them.